The Practice

 CANCELLATION AND NO SHOW POLICY

-• 1 HOUR CANCELLATION Policy: You may cancel your pre-registered space in class online up to 1 hour before the start of class.
+- 2 HOUR CANCELLATION POLICY: You may cancel your pre-registered space in class online up to 2 hour before the start of class.

-• LATE CANCELLATION FEE : Unlimited pass holders that cancel their pre-registered space less than 1 hour before the start of class will automatically be charged a $10 late cancellation fee to their payment card on file immediately at the time of the late cancellation.
+- LATE CANCELLATION FEE : Unlimited pass holders that cancel their pre-registered space less than 2 hour before the start of class will automatically be charged a $10 late cancellation fee ($5.00 for members) to their payment card on file immediately at the time of the late cancellation.

-• NO SHOW: Unlimited pass holders that do not show up for their pre-registered space in the class will automatically be charged a $10 no-show fee to their payment card on file.
+- NO SHOW: Unlimited pass holders that do not show up for their pre-registered space in the class will automatically be charged a $10 no-show fee ($5.00 for members) to their payment card on file.

 SHALA